ubco-W2022T2-data301/project-group-group27/final_report_group27.md

 ## Introduction
 - While most people know the rules for using credit cards, some individuals choose to exploit them fully.
 Our dataset focuses on studying default payments of credit card clients in Taiwan, using six data mining techniques to predict their creditworthiness.
 This information can help financial institutions manage risks by limiting clients falling into high-risk categories.
 Our group examines default payments from both financial institutions' and clients’ perspectives, analyzing sample clients' personal profiles, including gender, educational level, marital status, age, payment behavior, and credit utilization patterns.
-To address our research questions, we present various visualizations and summaries through a dashboard, which you can access here: [dashboards]( https://github.com/ubco-W2022T2-data301/project-group-group27/tree/main/dashboard)
+To address our research questions, we present various visualizations and summaries through dashboards, which you can access here: [dashboards]( https://github.com/ubco-W2022T2-data301/project-group-group27/tree/main/dashboard)